Nonprofit Resources

 How to Ensure Your Church Bookstore Is Tax-Exempt

-However, it is essential to understand that a church bookstore may generate what the IRS classifies as unrelated business income (UBI), which is subject to taxation.
-This article outlines how to operate a bookstore in a tax-exempt manner and remain compliant with IRS regulations.
+However, a church bookstore may generate what the IRS classifies as unrelated business income (UBI), which is subject to taxation.
+This article outlines how to operate a church bookstore in a tax-exempt manner and remain compliant with IRS regulations.
 It also discusses state sales tax and local property tax issues that may arise when operating a church bookstore.

-Whether your church is considering opening a bookstore or you already have one, we recommend that you work with your church leadership to document the following:
+Whether your church is considering opening a bookstore or already operates one, we recommend that your leadership document:

-- Why your church wants to operate its own bookstore
+- Why your church wants to operate a bookstore

-- How operating a bookstore helps accomplish your church’s exempt purpose
+- How operating a bookstore supports your church’s exempt purpose

-- What hours you want the store to be open
+- The hours the bookstore will be open

 - How the store will be staffed (volunteers or paid staff)

-This exercise will help your church determine whether you can operate a bookstore in a tax-exempt manner while also meeting your objectives for the store.
-If you want and are able to do this, the remainder of this article will help you ensure compliance.
+Clarifying these issues will help your church determine whether you can operate a bookstore in a tax-exempt manner while also meeting your objectives for the store.
+The next step is to understand how to remain compliant with IRS regulations.

-- It is not substantially related to the church’s exempt purpose.
+- The activity is not substantially related to the organization’s exempt purpose.

-Most church bookstores meet the first and second parts of this three-part test.
-Making sure all bookstore sales are related to your exempt purpose (your religious mission) will help you avoid meeting the third.
+Most church bookstores meet the first and second tests.
+Making sure all bookstore sales are related to your exempt purpose (your religious mission) will help you avoid meeting the third test and having your bookstore income classified as UBI.

-Churches employ several strategies to avoid paying income tax on bookstore revenue.
+Churches commonly rely on several strategies to avoid paying income tax on bookstore revenue.
 The three primary approaches are:

 - Ensuring all bookstore sales are related to the church’s religious mission

-- Operating the store for the convenience of the members and attendees
+- Operating the bookstore for the convenience of the members and attendees

-- Using volunteers for substantially all of the work related to the store
+- Using volunteers for substantially all work related to the store

 Strategy 1: Ensure All Bookstore Sales Are Related to Your Religious Mission

-You can demonstrate that your bookstore is substantially related to your church’s tax-exempt purpose by ensuring that the inventory is relevant to the church’s ministry and that operations are conducted in a non-commercial manner.
+How this strategy works: Churches can demonstrate that their bookstore is substantially related to their tax-exempt purpose by ensuring that the inventory is relevant to the ministry and that operations are conducted in a non-commercial manner.

-The following factors will help classify the store as non-commercial:
+The following factors will help classify a church bookstore as non-commercial:

-- The store is not advertised in a commercial manner, such as in ads and flyers.
+- It is not advertised in a commercial manner, such as in ads and flyers.

-- The store is not located where it is highly visible to general (non-church) traffic.
+- It is not in a location that is highly visible to the general public.

-Demonstrating that store inventory is relevant to your exempt purpose can be harder.
-We recommend that you keep a record of how major product lines and specific items in your inventory are substantially related to your religious mission.
+Demonstrating that store inventory is relevant to the church’s exempt purpose can be harder.
+We recommend that churches maintain documentation explaining how major project lines and specific items are substantially related to their religious mission.

-If you can demonstrate that all the sales made at your church bookstore are substantially related to your church’s religious mission, those sales will not be considered an unrelated activity.
+If you can demonstrate that all the sales made at your bookstore are substantially related to your church’s religious mission, those sales will not be considered an unrelated activity.
 However, many church bookstores also carry items that encourage or demonstrate Christian values or behavior but are not explicitly religious.
 While your church leaders may feel that the store sales are substantially related to the church’s religious mission, the IRS can have a narrow perspective.
-As a result, you may want to consider the additional strategies below to help avoid unrelated business income tax (UBIT).
+As a result, you may want to consider the additional strategies below to help avoid UBIT.

-Strategy 2: Operate for the Convenience of Members and Attendees
+Strategy 2: Operate the Bookstore for the Convenience of Members and Attendees

-- The hours of operation (and the majority of sales) occur around church services or when members are present on the church campus
+- The bookstore’s hours and the majority of sales occur around worship services or church events

 - Sales to the general public are minimal